 Asus’s design is ingenious thanks to a carefully planned PCB.
 Also, the CPU performance will scale well with the GPU.
 The 10th gen processors are pretty good on their gaming side.

 The motherboard has an LGA 1200 socket for the 10th and 11th generation CPUs.
-The Asus TUF Gaming B460 can easily support the Core i7, but it will limit the function of the Core i9 CPUs.
+The Asus TUF Gaming B460 can easily support the Core i7, but it will limit the functionality of the Core i9 CPUs.
 Supports 128GB system memory with a 2933MHz rating.
 Enough quality for future upgrades.

 There is a single M.2 PCIe key and an M.2 SATA key.
 It has six ports enough for SATA storage upgrades.
 The motherboard has only one Gigabyte LAN port for connectivity, but it has an improved version of WiFi 6.
 Asus has always been a foodie platform, but the BIOS is easy to use and easy to navigate.
-A great support for the Asus team.
+Great support for the Asus team.

 10. ROG Strix B365F – Best Budget Motherboard for RTX 3080

 So this is B365, the slightly improved chipset from the B360 boards.
 Provides more lanes for the system, increasing expandability.

 The ROG Strix B365, despite being old, is one of the stable previous generation motherboards that the RTX 3080 can handle.
 Not only that, but it looks more attractive than any motherboard on the market.